whliu91/webtrainer/README.md

 Go to {hostip(normally 127.0.0.1)}:15672 to see if this worked

-- go to venv and setup project activate the venv by:
+- go to venv and setup project  <br />
+activate the venv by:
 ```sh
 $ source venv/bin/activate